-d.
-Surface fluxes, momentum, and mixing
+5.4.
+Surface Fluxes, Momentum, and Mixing

-Wind speed has a direct effect in determining wind stress, which is directly responsible for the motion of the ocean but also modulates surface heat fluxes.
-The strength of wind stress also impacts the diapycnal mixing length scale (see Part 3).
-We assess the mechanisms by which the synoptic scales impact oxygen levels by performing two supplementary experiments: 10DFLUX and 10DTKE.
+Wind speed has a direct effect in determining wind stress, which is directly responsible for the motion of the ocean, and also modulates surface heat fluxes.
+The strength of wind stress also impacts the diapycnal mixing length scale (see section 3).
+I assess the mechanisms by which the synoptic scales impact oxygen levels by performing two supplementary experiments: 10DFLUX and 10DTKE.
 These experiments are compared to experiment 10D (see Table 1).
-The changes in upper ocean stratification in 10DFLUX and 10DTKE (Fig 4c,d) induce changes in ocean circulation and in the amount of oxygen respired at depth (Fig. S2), resulting in a modulation by +/- 10% of the oxygen levels compared to 10D.
-The 10D and 6H changes in oxygen levels are mainly due to the role of synoptic variability in determining wind stress, which drives ocean current (equations 3, 4).
+The changes in upper ocean stratification in 10DFLUX and 10DTKE (Figures 4c and 4d) induce changes in ocean circulation and in the amount of oxygen respired at depth (Figure S2), resulting in a modulation by $\pm 10\%$ of the oxygen levels compared to 10D.
+The 10D and 6H changes in oxygen levels are mainly due to the role of synoptic variability in determining wind stress, which drives ocean current (equations (3) and (4)).

-6. Conclusion and discussion
+6. Conclusion and Discussion

-We have shown that the wind speed components are characterized by a strong variability at synoptic time scale (2-10 days).
-Removing this synoptic variability leads to a decrease in the strength of global ocean circulation (meridional overturning, barotropic streamfunction), a decrease in oxygen levels at depth, and an increase in volume of the suboxic regions.
+The wind speed components are characterized by a strong variability at synoptic time scale (2-10 days).
+Removing this synoptic variability leads to a decrease in the strength of global ocean circulation (meridional overturning and BSF), a decrease in oxygen levels at depth, and an increase in volume of the suboxic regions.
 The oxygen decrease has an advective origin in the tropics due both to a slowdown of the ocean currents in absence of synoptic activity and to an advection of poorly oxygenated waters of subtropical origin.

-It is however not clear whether a change of temporal frequency of the wind stress (considering an equal magnitude) has an impact on oxygen levels.
-This is an important aspect as low frequency surface wind stress (instead of near-surface wind speed) may be used to force the ocean circulation, especially in climatological or long integrations, minimizing the role of non-linearities originating from equations 3 and 4.
-For instance, Montes et al., (2010; 2014) used climatological monthly QuickSCAT wind stress data in a regional configuration of the Peru upwelling system.
-Aumont et al., (2015) used climatological weekly ERS (European Remote Sensing) satellite wind stress in a global model configuration.
-We therefore perform an experiment 6HLOWFREQ where the wind stress obtained from 6H is resampled at a 10 days frequency and employed to force the circulation of the ocean.
-A decrease of similar amplitude between 6HLOWFREQ - 6H and 10D - 6H occurs in the eastern tropical Pacific Ocean (Fig 4e), highlighting the importance of the ocean circulation variability in the band of a few days (the mean circulation being very similar in 6HLOWFREQ and 6H) to set oxygen concentrations.
+It is, however, not clear whether a change of temporal frequency of the wind stress (considering an equal magnitude) has an impact on oxygen levels.
+This is an important aspect as low-frequency surface wind stress (instead of near-surface wind speed) may be used to force the ocean circulation, especially in climatological or long integrations, minimizing the role of nonlinearities originating from equations (3) and (4).
+For instance, Montes et al. (2010, 2014) used climatological monthly QuickSCAT wind stress data in a regional configuration of the Peru upwelling system.
+Aumont et al. (2015) used climatological weekly European Remote Sensing satellite wind stress in a global model configuration.
+We therefore perform an experiment 6HLOWFREQ where the wind stress obtained from 6H is resampled at a 10-day frequency and employed to force the circulation of the ocean.
+A decrease of similar amplitude between 6HLOWFREQ-6H and 10D-6H occurs in the eastern tropical Pacific Ocean (Figure 4e), highlighting the importance of the ocean circulation variability in the band of a few days (the mean circulation being very similar in 6HLOWFREQ and 6H) to set oxygen concentrations.
 This aspect deserves further investigations.